lanl-aea/waves/README.rst

 simulation and analysis.
 The `SCons documentation`_ should be consulted as a reference for additional build system concepts, command line options, and project configuration.

-This project includes a template `MODSIM-TEMPLATE`_ which is used for the tutorials and for integration and regression testing of the `WAVES`_ extensions to SCons.
+This project includes a `MODSIM-TEMPLATE`_ which is used for the tutorials and for integration and regression testing of the `WAVES`_ extensions to SCons.
 The template modsim project can be duplicated from the command line as ``waves fetch modsim_template`` after installation.

 .. project-description-end-do-not-remove